G3mha/Prisoners-Dilemma/README.md

 Particle Swarm Optimization helps address this dilemma by identifying an optimal contribution pattern.
 This can be later compared to the actual contribution patterns of famous open source projects, to identify the healthiest and most sustainable ones at the moment.

+### How Data was Collected

+The open source repository data was collected using the GitHub REST API.
+Our collection process targeted the top 20 repositories ranked by stars, providing a representative sample of popular projects.

+The data collection was executed in two phases.
+First, we queried the API to identify the top starred repositories.
+Second, for each repository, the API calls gathered metrics, which are described in the [Metrics](#metrics) section.

+To handle GitHub API rate limits, it is recommended to use a personal access token.
+This token can be generated in the GitHub settings and passed as an environment variable to the script.

+The raw data was stored in both JSON and CSV formats to allow for flexible visualization and analysis.

+### Metrics

+Based on the paper (6), which proposed metrics to evaluate the health of GitHub repositories, and later analysed the correlation between them and the median value.
+From that we divided the metrics on three categories: **Contribution Metrics**, **Issue Management Metrics**, and **Community Engagement Metrics**.

+#### Contribution Metrics

+- **Commits**: Total number of code changes merged into the repository.
+This metric indicates the overall development activity.
+- **Contributors**: Count of unique developers who have contributed to the codebase.
+A healthy project typically has a diverse contributor base.
+- **Open Pull Requests**: Current work in progress awaiting review.
+This shows ongoing development interest.
+- **Closed Pull Requests**: Completed code submissions that were not merged.
+This can indicate code quality standards.
+- **Merged Pull Requests**: Successfully integrated code contributions.
+This metric shows completed development work.

+#### Issue Management Metrics

+- **Open Issues**: Current problems, feature requests, and tasks awaiting resolution.
+This reflects both community engagement and maintenance backlog.
+- **Closed Issues**: Resolved problems and completed requests.
+This shows responsiveness to user feedback.

+#### Community Engagement Metrics

+- **Stars**: Users who have bookmarked the repository.
+This primarily indicates popularity and perceived value.
+- **Forks**: Copies of the repository created by users for their own purposes.
+This shows practical utility and adaptation.

 ### Optimization Bounds

 Our PSO algorithm searches through a bounded parameter space representing key GitHub repository metrics.
 These bounds were determined arbitrarily by manual observation of the range of values in top GitHub repositories, ensuring sufficient space to explore potential optimal configurations.